 Birds mean many things to many cultures: food source and pest, messenger and pet, totem and muse.
 They’re common reminders of our own ties to nature.
 Most fly, of course, but many also swim.
 During a quick morning outing, you’re likely to see several flit from tree to tree, as their tweets and songs fill the air.
 Our winged neighbors, though, can also be found in art and literature, science and religion, mythology and folklore, industry and recreation, etc. As a result, birds figure as an excellent starting point for learning more about ourselves and the world.

-Although I am not an ornithologist or sociologist by training—my interest in this subject is a hobby—I hope you find the posts informative and enjoy them as much as I enjoy creating them.
-Overall, my plan is to offer one post per week on a subject reflecting the general bird-human-connection theme.
-Citations are included for those interested in pursuing material with more detail, while original artwork is provided by J.M.
+Although I am not an ornithologist or sociologist by training—my interest in this subject is a hobby—I hope you find the posts informative.
+Citations are included for those interested in pursuing material with more detail, and original artwork is provided by J.M.
 Landin, my wife.
-One of the many perks of this project is that it gives me the opportunity to team up with her.
 She also has her own blog, RedNewtGallery, so please feel free to check it out as well.

 Thanks so much for stopping by.